Last Updated on September 4, 2022 by Rebecca Lake

 It was fun, flexible and the pay was decent but since writing was my real talent that’s what I decided to focus on.

 Being a VA means helping other people run their business.
-Gina Horkey, who’s a go-to expert on all things VA-related, has a super-valuable freebie that breaks down 150+ services you can offer as a virtual assistant.
+Gina Horkey, who’s a go-to expert on all things VA-related is an amazing resource on how to make money as a VA.

 Fall gets me in the mood to bake, even though my skills mostly rival those of Nailed It contestants.